Free Jewelry Identification App: Identify Your Pieces From Photos

 It can suggest what type of stone is likely based on appearance, setting, and era, but only gemological testing confirms authenticity, treatments, or synthetic vs. natural origin.
 Use photo ID to decide whether lab testing is worth the cost.

-What happens after I use my 7 free identifications?
+What happens after I've used my free scans today?

 Do I need to know anything about jewelry to use a free identification app?